stephsuber/renci-website/src/content/news/features/2017/08/02_brain-i-project-uses-renci-cyberinfrastructure-called-helx-to-manage-brain-microscopy-images/index.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>“RENCI, through the iRODS Consortium, and numerous research projects has made inroads in providing a data science cyberinfrastructure, and now we are making that infrastructure more comprehensive, generalized and scalable,” said Ashok Krishnamurthy, deputy director at RENCI and a co-investigator on the BRAIN-I project.
-“Not every researcher has physical access to the best tools for doing their science and managing their data, but through <a href="//renci.org/helx">HeLx</a> they can access a portal to get what they need from their desktop.”</p>
+<p>"RENCI, through the iRODS Consortium, and numerous research projects has made inroads in providing a data science cyberinfrastructure, and now we are making that infrastructure more comprehensive, generalized and scalable," said Ashok Krishnamurthy, deputy director at RENCI and a co-investigator on the BRAIN-I project.
+"Not every researcher has physical access to the best tools for doing their science and managing their data, but through <a href="//renci.org/helx">HeLx</a> they can access a portal to get what they need from their desktop."</p>
 <!-- /wp:paragraph -->